The holidays are here. Welcome to the season awkward family photos and sugar filled delights like cranberry sauce and fudge.

 Diabetes & Bladder Leaks

-Women with diabetes have a 70% greater risk of developing urinary incontinence.
+Women with diabetes have a 70% greater risk of developing urinary incontinence than those without diabetes.
 Symptoms can vary, but the need to empty one’s bladder is common, as are repeated trips to the bathroom at night.

 Because diabetes is a result of insulin issues, excess sugar (aka “glucose”) can create problems.
 Extra glucose in your system can cause nerve damage, especially the nerves that control your bladder.
 Damaged nerves can cause decreased bladder sensation, making it hard to know when you need to go to the bathroom.
 Damaged nerves can also cause poor muscle control, making it hard to control the muscles around your bladder or your urethra.
 All of that is why leaks are common in folks with diabetes.

 Mitigating the impact of diabetes on your bladder is a long game.
 It requires maintaining stable blood glucose levels and working with a great doctor.
-Failing to manage your glucose levels can make your diabetes (and bladder leaks) worse.
-So, when you do enjoy a holiday sweet treat, make sure to pair it with fiber.
+So, if you’ve got diabetes, make sure to get your doctor’s advice before digging into those holiday sweet treats.

 Live Your Life

-While we at Lily Bird want to share the impact that sugars have on your bladder, we want to emphasize that “swearing off sugar” or radical changes to your diet aren’t helpful either.
-It’s okay to eat sweet treats, and hopefully this blog post will help you be more at ease.
+While we at Lily Bird want to share the impact that sugar has on your bladder, we want to emphasize that “swearing off sugar” or radical changes to your diet aren’t helpful either.
+It’s okay to eat sweet treats in moderation.
+We’ll meet you over by the cookie jar…

 Ready to tell your bladder who’s boss?
 Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered right to your door.
 Start your free trial today.